jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-07-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section II, Chapter 7
+title: Euler, "Elements of Algebra", Section II, Chapter 7.
+"Of the Extraction of Roots applied to Compound Quantities."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)